Geometric Deep Learning for Structure-Based Drug Design: A Survey: Structure-based Drug Design Tasks

+The Molecular Surface Interaction Fingerprinting (MaSIF) \cite{gainza2020deciphering} is a pioneering method that use 3D mesh-based geometric deep learning to predict protein interaction sites (first row in Figure~\ref{fig:damasif}).
+In MaSIF, the protein surface data is described in the geodesic space, where the distance between two points on the surface is measured by ``walking'' between the two points along the surface.
+To encode the protein surface, MaSIF decomposes the surface into overlapping radial patches with a fixed geodesic radius.
+Each point within a patch is assigned an array of precomputed geometric (e.g., shape index and distance-dependent curvature) and chemical (e.g., hydropathy, continuum electrostatics, and free electrons/protons) features (Figure~\ref{fig:damasif}bc).
+MaSIF then learns to embed the surface patch’s input features into fingerprints for binding site prediction with convolutional neural networks (Figure~\ref{fig:damasif}d).

-The Molecular Surface Interaction Fingerprinting (MaSIF) \cite{gainza2020deciphering} method pioneered the use of 3D mesh-based geometric deep learning to predict protein interaction sites.
-However, MaSIF is limited by the reliance on precomputed meshes, handcrafted features, and significant computation time. dMaSIF \cite{sverrisson2021fast} extend MaSIF and proposes an efficient end-to-end prediction framework based on 3D point cloud representations of protein.
-Furthermore, some recent works model protein surfaces as 3D graphs and design GNN \cite{tubiana2022scannet} or Graph Transformer-based methods \cite{krapp2023pesto} for efficient and precise binding site prediction.
+However, MaSIF \cite{gainza2020deciphering} is limited by the reliance on precomputed meshes, handcrafted features, and significant computation time. dMaSIF \cite{sverrisson2021fast} extend MaSIF and proposes an efficient end-to-end prediction framework based on 3D point cloud representations of protein.
+In Figure~\ref{fig:damasif}, it is shown that dMaSIF \cite{sverrisson2021fast} conducts all the computations on the fly and is 600 times faster than MaSIF \cite{gainza2020deciphering} while obtaining prediction results with a similar accuracy level.

+Besides mesh representations, DeepSite \cite{jimenez2017deepsite} uses 3D grid to represents the protein molecules.
+Inspired from the computer vision perspective, the 3D protein image spans the bounding box of the target protein, and then discretized into a grid of $1 \times 1 \times 1$ $\AA$ sized grids.
+A 3D convolutional neural network (3DCNN) is trained on 3D protein images to predict the binding site.
+DeepSurf \cite{Mylonas2021-DeepSurf} uses the protein surface information by constructing local voxel grids around points on the protein surface and then trains 3DCNN to predict the binding site.
+However, these methods are not rotational invariant to the input protein structure.

+Some recent works model protein surfaces as 3D graphs and design GNN \cite{tubiana2022scannet} or Graph Transformer-based methods \cite{krapp2023pesto} for efficient and precise binding site prediction.
+For example, ScanNet \cite{tubiana2022scannet} builds representations of atoms and amino acids based on the spatial-chemical arrangement of protein and leverages GNN with specially designed filters for prediction.
+ScanNet predictions are local and invariant on Euclidean transformations.
+EquiPocket is an E(3)-equivariant GNN model for binding site prediction.
+EquiPocket explicitly incorporates surface geometric information of proteins, in which surface atoms comprise the major part of the binding pocket.
+PeSTo \cite{krapp2023pesto} is a rotation-equivariant transformer-based neural network that acts directly on protein atoms for the prediction of the binding site.